Petrol-paraffin engine: Traditional applications

 Petrol-paraffin engines were traditionally found in motor boats, fishing vessels, small tractors, light railway locomotives, and stationary auxiliary engines, but not in cars or motorcycles.

 The Milnes-Daimler motor bus of 1904 (based on the Cannstatt Daimler lorry), operated in London by Thomas Tilling, ran on either petrol or paraffin, but for starting the engine, or frequent stop-start work, petrol continuously was the preferable option.
 The airflow from the carburettor was heated by diverted exhaust gas.

 Design

-Petrol-paraffin fuelling is suitable for four-stroke cycle piston engines and wankel engines.
+Petrol-paraffin fuelling is suitable for four-stroke cycle piston engines and Wankel engines.
 A petrol/paraffin engine tends to run hotter whilst burning paraffin, and so the cooling system must be sufficiently robust.
-Being slower burning, the paraffin requires the longer combustion period that a four-stroke engine can provide; so two-stroke versions are rare J.A.P. used their 16H engine on TVO.
+Being slower burning, the paraffin requires the longer combustion period that a four-stroke engine can provide; so two-stroke versions are rare.
 Although modern petrol engines may have compression ratios typically between 9:1 and 12:1, a petrol-paraffin engine requires a lower compression ratio of 8:1 or less, to avoid pre-ignition of the fuel-air mixture which would cause damage from engine knocking.
-Most existing petrol aero-engines have low compression ratios, around 8:1 or 9:1, making dual-fuel conversions viable.

 Fuel

-The fuel used in petrol-paraffin engines was known as Tractor vaporising oil (TVO) in the United Kingdom and as Power kerosene in Australia.
+The fuel used in petrol-paraffin engines was known as tractor vaporising oil (TVO) in the United Kingdom and as power kerosene in Australia.
 TVO was withdrawn from sale by UK suppliers in 1974 but has been re-introduced by at least one supplier.